When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Repeat steps two through four three more times, making sure that your breathing pattern follows the 4-7-8 ratio.

-7. Play a Word Game
+7. Playing a Word Game

 Playing a word game can help you relax by keeping stressful thoughts at bay.
 Games that engage you in repetitive, monotonous tasks are also likely to make you feel sleepy.
 A cognitive scientist named Luc Beaudoin developed the following word game to help people sleep.